requires a tolerance for ambiguity.”

 The theoretical physics community also defined time as the reading on a cesium clock, assuming that this clock was always accurate.
 When, in 1957, one clock sent on a relativistic journey deviated from a relatively stationary twin, they concluded that time has “paths” rather than that conditions interfered with the accuracy of their clock and that the predicted and evidenced discrepancies between two identical clocks grew from physical changes within one during acceleration and deceleration.

 And, when astronomers discovered a more-or-less universal correlation between the distance to stars, galaxies, and globular clusters and the amount absorption lines are shifted from their normal position in the light spectrum, the Big Bang theory was concocted to explain this phenomenon.
 And, while it is undoubtedly true as shown by differences in spectra of rotating galaxies, recent astronomical observations by a contemporary of Edwin Hubble, Halton Arp, bring up the possibility that there is another, quite different cause for the ubiquitous linear loss of electromagnetic energy throughout the vast amount of space and time.
 Furthermore, finding the root cause of this apparent acceleration of matter away from matter has been a long and fruitless quest so far.
-After all, we’re talking at a force which opposes and overrides the universal law of gravity.
+After all, we’re talking about a force which opposes and overrides the universal law of gravity.

 THE CONSERVATION PRINCIPLE OF PROVEN SCIENCE